PseudoDevs/IamGhost/bbmd9.md

-Last updated: 2024-04-09 11:07:17
+Last updated: 2024-04-09 11:08:24
-Random Quote: Sticky's even sent me a boob-shaped hand-sanitizer dispenser.
-It's clean and dirty at the same time. - Barney Stinson
+Random Quote: Rickard Karstark killed more than a Frey and a Lannister.
+He killed my honor.  -  Robb Stark